 Model processing can also be scheduled on a regular basis to ensure the model is updated with the most recent data.

-Click here to learn how to schedule a data model.
+- Click here to learn how to schedule data model processing.

 Open the model in the Advanced Data Flow and click the Pyramid execute button from the top left-hand corner.
 In the Processing Options dialog, select whether you which ETL component to execute.

-Master Flow: save and process the entire master flow and all of its components.
+Master Flow: (green highlight below) process the entire master flow and all of its components.

-Reporting Action: select this open to open the data model in the given reporting tool immediately once the model has been processed.
+Reporting Action: (blue highlight below) choose which module the new data model should be opened in: Discover, Smart Discover, Smart Publish, or Smart Present.
+The data model will open in the given reporting tool immediately after processing is complete.
 If you don't want any reporting tool to open automatically, select None.

-Override Security: enable to override metadata security set from the Admin console or the Materialized Manager.
+Override Security: (purple arrow below) enable to override metadata security set from the Admin console or the Materialized Manager.
 Disable if metadata security should not be affected by processing the data model.
 Click here to learn more.